Southern Railway 1380: Streamlining for the Tennessean

 On May 17, 1941, SOU introduced their brand-new public streamlined Tennessean passenger train, which replaced the Memphis Special that ran between Washington, D.C. and Memphis, Tennessee.
 It was frequently hauled behind SOU's new EMD E6 diesel locomotives, but the Tennessean ran via Norfolk and Western (N&W) rails between Monroe, Virginia and Bristol, Tennessee, and N&W would not allow diesel locomotives running on their rails.
-The SOU did not want get all tied up with their expensive E6s pulling the Tennessean between Washington D.C. and Monroe on a short run.
-They decided to streamline one of their Ps-4 locomotives to pull the Tennessean consist.
+The SOU, not wanting to get all tied up with their expensive E6s doing a short run between Washington D.C. and Monroe, decided to streamline one of their Ps-4 locomotives to pull the Tennessean consist.
 The result was No. 1380, which was scheduled for repairs at SOU's Spencer Shops in Spencer, North Carolina, and was given a streamlined design created by industrial designer Otto Kuhler.
 Despite Kuhler being impressed with his design on No. 1380, SOU did not pay him at all.

 No. 1380 was painted Sylvan green with a silver stripe, the "SR" symbol logo plastered on both sides of its the cylinders, and the Tennessean logo painted on both sides of its streamlined panels.
-Additionally, it was given a larger tender, which holds 14000 gal of water and was originally from sister locomotive No. 1400, who now received No. 1380's original smaller 10000 gal tender.
+Additionally, it was given a larger tender, which holds 14000 gal of water and was originally from fellow Ps-4 locomotive No. 1400, who now received No. 1380's original smaller 10000 gal tender.
 No. 1400's original tender was also given a streamlined design to match No. 1380's look.
 No. 1380's original alligator crossheads were also replaced with a single multiple-bearing type.

-No. 1380 worked on the Washington Division, where it frequently pulled the Tennessean from Washington, D.C. to Monroe in exchange for the N&W steam locomotives taking the train down to Bristol, where the SOU diesels would complete the Tennessean's journey to Memphis.
+The locomotive worked on the Washington Division, where it frequently pulled the Tennessean from Washington, D.C. to Monroe in exchange for the N&W steam locomotives taking the train down to Bristol, where the SOU diesels would complete the Tennessean's journey to Memphis.
+Aside from running the Tennessean, No. 1380 also assigned to other trains such as locals, expresses, and troop trains throughout World War II.
+The Tennessean's journey between Washington, D.C. and Monroe was also pulled by other Ps-4 locomotives.